Ajay Kumar (civil servant): Startups, advisory and academic roles

 Following his tenure in the Ministry of Defence, Kumar founded MGF-Kavachh, a SEBI-approved ₹250 crore venture capital fund supporting startups in defence, aerospace, and deep tech.
 He serves as an advisor to the board of the US-India Strategic Partnership Forum (USISPF) and sits on the board of Sify.
 He is also a Distinguished Visiting Professor at IIT Kanpur and a non-resident Senior Fellow at Carnegie India.

 Writing and thought leadership

 Kumar is a regular columnist for national dailies and contributes a monthly column titled 'Off the Grid' in Business Standard, writing on governance, technology, and policy issues.

+Kumar is the author of AI Nation: Bharat's Path to AI Power, a book on India's approach to artificial intelligence, computational infrastructure, cybersecurity, and information warfare.
+In the book, he advocates a resource-efficient "Bharat Compute Strategy" and highlights the role of AI in addressing emerging cybersecurity and misinformation challenges.